emperor1523/emperor1523.github.io/_posts/2015-12-14-talk-about-synchronous-and-asynchronous.md

 ---
 layout: post
 published: true
-title: talk about synchronous and asynchronous
+title: Talk About Synchronous And Asynchronous
 ---

 The following talk about is at [Trailing commas in function parameter lists and calls](http://www.2ality.com/2015/11/trailing-comma-parameters.html).
 This blog post explains it.

 ## Synchronously ##
 Synchronous sequential execution is built into JavaScript and looks like this:

 ```
 function func() {
     foo();